 Arousal and reactivity symptoms often manifest as difficulties with sleeping or remaining calm.
 Afflicted individuals might also experience sudden fits of anger or an ever-present sense of tension.
 Bear in mind that these symptoms are constant (as opposed to being triggered only when the individual thinks of or experiences things that remind them of their trauma).

 Cognition and mood symptoms include intense feelings of guilt and blame, negative and critical thoughts about oneself or the world around them and loss of interest in enjoyable activities.
 These symptoms make it significantly harder for PTSD victims to stay connected with friends and family.

 Note: For more information on these symptoms and how they affect victims of PTSD differently, be sure to visit the NIH’s page on post-traumatic stress disorder.

 What to Do if Your Spouse Exhibits Symptoms of PTSD

 If your spouse is exhibiting more than a few of these symptoms, we highly recommend seeking aid from a qualified psychiatrist.
 These mental health professionals can officially diagnose your partner’s condition and provide your family with proven coping strategies and techniques to manage and mitigate his or her symptoms.
 And even if your spouse’s difficulties aren’t stemming from PTSD, an evaluation from a psychiatrist is the fastest and easiest way to get them help and start them on the path toward recovery and mental well-being.

-If you’re interested in working with Family Psychiatry of North Jersey, then call or message us to request an appointment today!
+If you’re interested in working with Family Family Psychiatry and Therapy, then call or message us to request an appointment today!
 Moreover, don’t hesitate to reach out to us if you require any additional support while helping your loved one with PTSD and its symptoms.
 We would be more than happy to connect you with more advice, knowledge or anything else you need.